 A week after his triumphant return from Everest, he was struck down by the rare nerve disorder, Guillain Barre Syndrome, and paralysed completely from eyes down.
 Spending six weeks on a ventilator and six months in hospital, he emerged permanently disabled from the ordeal.
 He regained his life through sheer will and focus, and made a successful return to the great mountains.
 David’s breadth of audience engagement skills include keynote speaking, virtual sessions (including sessions for Intel’s national convention in the USA, Singapore Telecom and others), group facilitation and team development work.

-WHY CHOOSE DAVID FOR YOUR PRESENTATION?
+WHY CHOOSE DAVID FOR YOUR MEETING?

 (above: David delivering key leadership lessons for 500 leaders from KPMG China)

 BREADTH OF EXPERIENCE:

 David delivers presentations on leadership, motivation and overcoming obstacles, and is founder of Everest Motivation Team.